'BILBAO AND PAINTING' EXHIBITION AT THE GUGGENHEIM

 Two companies that were the precursors of Iberdrola Hidroeléctrica Ibérica (1901) and Saltos del Duero (1918), emerged in the atmosphere of prosperity reflected in the pictorial exhibition.
 It was a time when the combination of the cutting-edge know-how of engineers, the efforts of workers and the financial capacity of investors culminated in major projects.

-The exhibition is anchored precisely in this period of modernisation, in which the society of the Biscayan capital promoted important innovations and favoured economic changes that would turn Bilbao into a modern and leading city.
+The exhibition was anchored precisely in this period of modernisation, in which the society of the Biscayan capital promoted important innovations and favoured economic changes that would turn Bilbao into a modern and leading city.
 Values such as effort, commitment and talent broke through, and thanks to them, "today, as yesterday, Iberdrola works from Bilbao to anticipate the energy and environmental needs of society as a whole, supplying more than 100 million people around the world", says Galán.